BND Hamburger Icon

 What is Alexa for Business?

-While your Alexa at home is focused on more personal tasks, Alexa for Business is designed specifically to help employees stay organized by answering their questions and boosting productivity.
+While your Alexa at home is focused on more personal tasks, Alexa for Business is designed specifically to help keep businesses organized by answering questions and boosting productivity.
+It comes prebuilt with select skills and then you can create more via Skill Blueprints.
+Among the Alexa devices usable for this are the Echo, Echo Pop and Echo Dot.

-When used in personal spaces like an office, employees are considered enrolled users.
-They can tap into Alexa for Business on any Alexa device at work or at home.
-Being able to access Alexa for Business from home devices gives employees the ability to access their calendar and other personal skills from their office or living room.
+Even when used in personal spaces like a private office, employees are considered enrolled users.
+They can tap into Alexa for Business on any Alexa device at work or home.
+This gives them the ability to access their calendar and other personal skills from their office or their living room.
+Enrolled users can use Alexa in many ways, such as scheduling and joining meetings, accessing companywide applications, creating to-do lists, setting reminders and making calls.

 How to set up Alexa for Business

-The setup process for Alexa for Business starts by registering and setting up an account in the Alexa for Business console.
-Next, purchase the devices you want for your business.
-Once they arrive, follow the steps in the Amazon Admin Guide for device setup and to start enrolling individual users.
+The setup process for Alexa for Business begins with registering and setting up an account in the Alexa for Business console.
+Next, you need to purchase the Alexa devices you want for your business.
+Once they arrive, you’ll follow the steps in the Amazon Admin Guide for device setup and start enrolling individual users.

 The cost of Alexa for Business consists of two components.
-There is a monthly fee for each shared device your organization has and how many enrolled users there are.
+There is a monthly fee for each shared device your organization has and a monthly fee based on the number of enrolled users:

-If your company wants to take advantage of Alexa for Business in common spaces like conference rooms and lobbies, rather than having employees use the service in their offices or at home, you don’t have to have any enrolled users.
-Simply pay the monthly fee for each shared device.
+If your company wants to take advantage of Alexa for Business only in common spaces like conference rooms and lobbies, rather than having employees use the service in their personal offices or at home, you don't have to have any enrolled users.
+Pay the monthly fee for each shared device.

 How to use Alexa for Business

-Businesses of all sizes can take advantage of Alexa for Business in a variety of ways.
-Shared devices can be placed anywhere in an office, commonly in conference rooms, since Alexa for Business can integrate with popular video conferencing services.
+Businesses of all sizes can take advantage of Alexa for Business in various ways.
+Shared devices can be placed anywhere in an office but are commonly used in conference rooms since Alexa for Business can integrate with popular video conferencing services.

 • Cisco TelePresence Systems